Ymagis/ClairMeta/README.rst

 Changes
 -------

-The releases changes are available on Github: https://github.com/Ymagis/ClairMeta/releases
+The release changes are available on Github: https://github.com/Ymagis/ClairMeta/releases

 References